dhruvaggarwal12/dhruvaggarwal12/README.md

 <h3 align="center">Hi 👋!
 My name is Dhruv Aggarwal <br>Working on machine learning, deep learning algorithms ,Generative AI and NLP.
-Passionate about computer vision and the new innovations in the field of GenAI<br>Soon want to be a data scientist and work on AI</h3>
+Passionate about computer vision and the new innovations in the field of GenAI<br>Soon want to be a data scientist and work on AI .Can checkout my hugging face profile also - https://huggingface.co/DA1212</h3>

 ###